 The above example declares a class Point with two automatic properties: X and Y. These properties do not have explicitly defined underlying fields and the compiler defines them during the compilation.
-It looks like the get and set methods are empty but in fact the compiler defines an underlying field and fills the body of the get and set accessors with some code to read / write the automatically defined underlying field.
+It looks like the get and set methods are empty but in fact the compiler defines an underlying field and fills the body of the get and set accessors with some read / write code for the automatically defined underlying field.

-Use automatic properties for simple classes where you want to write less code but have in mind that when you use automatic properties your control over the assigned values is limited.
-You might have difficulties to add checks for invalid data.
+Use automatic properties for simple classes if you want to write less code.
+However, keep in mind that when you use automatic properties, your control over the assigned values is limited.
+You might have difficulty in adding checks for invalid data.

 Types of Properties

-Depending on their definition we can classify the properties as follows:
+Depending on their definition, we can classify properties as follows:

-Read-only, i.e. these properties have only a get method as shown by the area of the rectangle.
+Read-only, i.e. these properties have only a get method as shown by the example of the area of the rectangle.

 Write-only, i.e. these properties have only a set method, but no method for reading the value of the property.

-And the most common case is read-write, where the property has methods both for reading and for changing the value.
+Read-write, the most common case, where the property has methods both for reading and for changing the value.

 Some properties are designed to be read-only.
 Others are supposed to support both read and write operations.
-The developers should decide whether someone should be able to change the value of given property and define it as read-only or read / write.
+Developers have to decide whether someone should be allowed to change the value of a property, defining the property as read-only or as read / write.
 Write-only properties are used very rarely.

 Static Classes and Static Members